Institutional Ownership

 Are family offices and university endowments included in this QSR data?

 Yes.
-In addition to traditional hedge funds and large asset managers, any institutional entity exercising investment discretion over at least $100 million in qualifying U.S. equities must file a Form 13F.
+In addition to traditional hedge funds and large asset managers, any institutional entity exercising investment discretion over at least $100 million in Section 13(f) securities must file a Form 13F.
 This explicitly includes single-family offices and university endowments.
 If a qualifying family office or endowment holds QSR stock, their allocation is systematically aggregated alongside traditional fund data.

 When is the institutional ownership data updated, and is there a reporting lag?

 Institutional investment managers are required to file their Form 13F within 45 days after the end of a calendar quarter (the standard “T+45” window).
-Our platform processes these filings immediately upon publication to the SEC EDGAR database, providing you with the most accurate, point-in-time consensus positioning for QSR without look-ahead bias.
+Our platform re-ingests new filings from the SEC EDGAR database on a nightly cycle, typically within 24–48 hours of publication, providing a point-in-time snapshot of reported consensus positioning for QSR as of each filing date.